iml-gddaiss/magtogoek/README.md

     Since Pycurrents only avaiable on unix system, a Linux/MacOS virtual machine is needed on Windows machine to use this package.
     Pycurrents is automaticaly installed during Magtogoek installation.
     Visit [pycurrents website](https://currents.soest.hawaii.edu/ocn_data_analysis/installation.html) for more details.
-  - RTI Rowtech :
+  - RTI (Rowe Technology Inc) :
-    Magtogoek has a custom reader for RTI ENS files made using functions provided by Rowtech on their [repository](https://github.com/rowetechinc/RTI).
+    Magtogoek has a custom reader for RTI ENS files made using functions provided by RTI on their [repository](https://github.com/rowetechinc/RTI).
 * More to come.